There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from people.

 Translation is way too irregular for computers to create reliable algorithms

 “こころ,” which is written in hiragana, gives a warm impression to readers. “ココロ,” which is written in katakana, sounds cold and artificial because katakana is often used for foreign words, and many engineering terms are foreign words.
-SF comics or novels would use ココロ for the minds of robots and こころ for the minds of humans.
+Sci-Fi comics or novels would use ココロ for the minds of robots and こころ for the minds of humans.
 The kanji “心” often has a more masculine or formal connotation.

 Westerners’ confidence often appears rude or arrogant to Japanese people.
 Japanese modesty often appears as a lack of confidence to Westerners.